uniibu/remix-ide/docs/unittesting.md

 ## Generating Tests

-The plugin can generate generic test files that contain information about

-Select the Solidity file which you want to test and click on the `Generate` button.
-In the `tests` directory, a test file will be created for your selected file.

-If no file is selected, a generic test file named, `newFile_test.sol` will be created.
+The plugin can generate generic test files that contain information about developing tests for a contract.
+The name of the generic test file is determined by the currently active `.sol` file on the Main Panel.
+If there is no active file, a generic test file named, `newFile_test.sol` will be created.

-This file contains information about developing tests for a contract.

 Below is an example of a generic test file: